statsig-io/docs/docs/metrics/introduction.md

 User metrics start with a definition of a daily active user (DAU).
 By default, Statsig will consider a user as a daily active user if they've triggered any event, gate check, or config check on a given day.
 A daily active user is a binary designation that's assigned to every user; A user can be either a daily active user for a given day, or not (ie. inactive).
 Statsig's default day starts at GMT-8 (Pacific Standard Time), and does not follow daylight savings time.

 User metrics are a standard set of 15 metrics (as of October 2021) that are created for each company.
 Companies can customize their definition of DAU to exclude or include specific events.

+These metrics are computed separately for each unit type.
+For example, when Stable ID is selected, DAU represents the number of distinct devices seen that day.

 More information on specific metrics and their defintions can be found at (User Accounting Metrics)[/metrics/user].